Description

 - Method: Limulus Amebocyte Lysate (LAL) assay

-- PrymaLab Standard: <1 EU/mg (well below regulatory limit of 5 EU/mg)
+- PrymaLab Standard: <1 EU/mg (well below control limit of 5 EU/mg)

-- Importance: Prevents fever, inflammation, and other adverse effects
+- Importance: Prevents fever, swelling, and other adverse effects

 - Testing Frequency: Every batch tested before release